naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 * It enables routers to discover each other, vMange and vSmart
 * It has a public IP address and is deployed in the DMZ
 * It runs as a virtual machine
-* Multiple vBond orchestrators can be deployed with round robin DNS
+* Multiple vBond orchestrator's can be deployed with round robin DNS

+## ZTP Zero Touch Provisioning service
+* Cloud based shared service hosted by cisco
+* Utilized on first boot of vEdge router only
+* Directs it to vBond to orchestrate joining the network
-*
+* On premise or cloud

+## Building the Data Plane:

+- The vSmart controller directs the vEdge routers to build a full mesh (by default) of IPsec VPN tunnels between themselves
+- vSmart propagates policy and routing information to the vEdge routers with OMP Overlay management Protocol